-Health Sciences Certificate Degree Plan

-HEALTH CARE ASSISTANT PROGRAM CHECK SHEET | HCAS Major | CIP Code: 51.3902
+Health Sciences Certificate Degree Plan HEALTH CARE ASSISTANT PROGRAM CHECK SHEET | HCAS Major | CIP Code: 51.3902

-IEALTH CARE ASSISTANT FROUKAM CHECK SHEET HUAS Ma jui cii t coue.
-31.370

 REQUIRED COURSES: Prev.
 Taken FALL 20 OR SPRING 20

 One Semester Program

 HCA 1115 Basic Health Care Assisting 5 hrs.

 HCA 1125 Special Care Procedures 5 hrs.

-HCA 1214 Body Structure and Function 4 hrs.
+HCA 1214 Body Structure and Function on 4 hrs.

 HCA 1312 Home Health Aide and Homemaker Services 2 hrs.

-TOTAL HOURS: 1
+TOTAL HOURS: 16 HRS.

-NOT ALL COURSES ARE REQUIRED IF TRANSFERRING TO AN INSTITUTION OF HIGHER LEARNING.
-Total Hours 16 16 16
+NOT ALL COURSES ARE REQUIRED IF TRANSFERRING TO AN INSTITUTION OF HIGHER Total Hours 16 16 16

-Advisor Ir nitials
+Advisor In itials

-Date •
+LEARNING.
+Date Date

-- Courses for the respective program must be completed in one semester in order to get credit. - A certificate of completion will be awarded to those who satisfactorily complete the HCA curriculum. - Upon successful completion of the curriculum, students are eligible to take the national certification test.
+Courses for the respective program must be completed in one semester in order to get credit.

+- A certificate of completion will be awarded to those who satisfactorily complete the HCA curriculum. - Upon successful completion of the curriculum, students are eligible to take the national certification test.